jdcloudcom/en/documentation/Storage-and-CDN/Object-Storage-Service/Pricing/Check-Bill.md

 # View bill

-You can view detailed usage billing information of object storage service in the user center by login  console.
+You can view detailed usage billing information of Object Storage Service in the user center by login console.
 The specific operation steps are shown as below:

 1.Login  console, click **Cost**->**Purchases Record**: